Guggul (Commiphora mukul)

 1

-Szapary 2003 — Guggulipid in Western Hypercholesterolemia (NEGATIVE Result)
+Guggulipid in Western Hypercholesterolemia (negative Result)

 Healthy adults with hypercholesterolemia on typical Western diet.
 8-week intervention.

-Despite plausible mechanisms of action, guggulipid did NOT improve serum cholesterol levels and might have actually RAISED LDL-C. Guggulipid also caused dermatologic hypersensitivity reactions in some patients.
+Despite plausible mechanisms of action, guggulipid did not improve serum cholesterol levels and might have actually raised LDL-C. Guggulipid also caused dermatologic hypersensitivity reactions in some patients.
 This high-quality JAMA trial substantially undermined Western enthusiasm for guggul as a cholesterol-lowering supplement.

 2

 Randomized, double-blind trial of 50 mg guggulipid or placebo capsules twice daily for 24 weeks as adjunct to a fruit and vegetable-enriched prudent diet in patients with hypercholesterolemia.
-(Singh, Niaz, Ghosh 1994, Cardiovasc Drugs Ther)
+(Singh, Niaz, Cardiovasc Drugs Ther)

 61 patients (31 guggulipid, 30 placebo).
 Compliance >96%.